ivanchebotar/travel-guide/README.md

 ## what is used in this project?

 This project is built using Gulp task-manager.

-The code is minified so that it doesn't take much time to load the page.
+If you want to deploy the project on your device use `npm start`